EXCITING UPDATE: We are changing our name to Seedwyze, and have a new website: www.seedwyze.com

 A beautiful periwinkle flower, with a light cucumber flavor.
 Add to a salad or garnish a dish, adds color and flavor well to a plate.

-Red Gem Marigold
+Lemon Gem Marigold

 Strongly scented, the beautiful, fern-like leaf and deep red/orange/yellow flowers bring many beneficial insects, ideal for pairing with plants prone to bugs.